Southern Thirty Adolescent Center

 - Therapeutic recreation

-All referrals are made by the Illinois Department of Children and Family Services (DCFS) 24 hours a day, seven days a week.
+All referrals are made through the Illinois Department of Children and Family Services (DCFS).

 STAC does accept a limited number of adult volunteers to facilitate recreational activities with youth on campus.
 All individuals must have a background check prior to volunteering with the youth.
 If you’re interested in learning more about this opportunity, call STAC at 618-242-2238.